 For the Ham and Cheese Sliders

-- Soft Dinner Rolls: Soft King’s Hawaiian Rolls are always a hit with my guests who have no dietary issues.
-To make Keto sliders, use these paleo, grain-free Keto Rolls from Unbun or these Carb Wise Rolls from Slice of Life.
+- Soft Dinner Rolls: Soft King’s Hawaiian rolls are always a hit with my guests that have no dietary issues.
+To make Keto Ham and Cheese Sliders, we will use these gluten-free, paleo, grain-free keto rolls from Unbun or these Carb Wise rolls from Slice of Life.
+Another gluten-free sweet roll option (not low-carb) are these Brioche-Style Sweet Rolls from Canyon Bakehouse.

 - Baked Ham: Thinly sliced.
 Make your own Baked Ham or buy pre-cooked ham at the supermarket.
 For storebought, we like to use Applegate’s Organics Slow Cooked Ham, Black Forest Ham or Honey Ham since they are made with no nitrates and are dairy-free and gluten-free but you can use any ham you love.